klalicki/portfolio-template-11ty/src/index.md

 # Hello!

-## This is the opening page of my portfolio site
+This is some content in index.md.
+This content goes on the _homepage_ of the site.